-A condition is something that you can apply to different areas of your content so that some sections show up in some of your outputs but not in others.
+A condition is something that you can apply to different areas of your content so that some information displays in some of your outputs but not in others.
 Although there are several settings that are important in each target, conditions are particularly important because they are central to your ability to single-source output from one set of source content.

 Let's say you have two different audiences—beginners and advanced users.
 The content in your project is the same in most places for both audiences.
 However, there are sections that apply only to the beginners, and other sections that apply only to the advanced users.
 You can use one condition to mark the sections for the beginners only, and you can use another condition to mark the sections for advanced users only.
 This lets you create one output for the beginners and another output for the advanced users without having to create two separate projects.

 Following are the primary steps when developing targets:

 - Determine Output Type The first task in developing output for your project is to determine which type of output is most appropriate for your needs.
 You might even need to produce multiple outputs and require more than one output type.

 - Create/Delete Targets Every target in a project has a particular output type assigned to it.
 You can add multiple targets to a project.
 For example, your project might end up containing three targets that are all based on the NetHelp output type and eight that are based on the Manual output type.
 While you create new targets, you can also remove targets provided by Doc-To-Help that you don't plan to use.